noahmlee/lost-cove/content/Projects/fighting-game-controller.md

 - Screwdriver

 ### Words of Warning
-**DO NOT OVER-TIGHTEN YOUR SCREWS!** You'll most likely crack your enclosure as seen by my example bellow:
+**DO NOT OVER-TIGHTEN YOUR SCREWS!** You will crack your enclosure as seen by my example bellow:

 <p align="center"><img src="controller-crack-1.jpg" /></p>